 Article ID: 950599 - View products that this article applies to.

 Consider the following scenario.
-You establish a connection to a named instance of Microsoft SQL Server Analysis Services or of Microsoft SQL Server.
+You establish a connection to a named instance of Microsoft SQL Server Analysis Services.
 Then, the SQL Server Browser service determines the port on which the named instance is available.
 The connection uses Kerberos authentication.
-In this scenario, a service principle name (SPN) for the SQL Server Browser service is required in addition to the SPN for the named instance of Analysis Services or of SQL Server.
+In this scenario, a service principle name (SPN) for the SQL Server Browser service is required in addition to the SPN for the named instance of Analysis Services.
 If the SPN for the SQL Server Browser service does not exist, Kerberos authentication fails.

 This behavior occurs only when the connection string contains the SSPI=Kerberos parameter.
 In this case, the connection is forced to use Kerberos authentication, and the SPN for the SQL Server Browser service must be configured.